reaction

 How do I separate my configuration in multiple files?

-But if you want to, you can use the import JSONnet keyword to import files, relative to the file calling them.
+You can use the import JSONnet keyword to import files, relative to the file calling them.
 (Remember, the JSONnet tutorial is a good place to understand its basics).

 Here's an example of how you could do this: